 * As an element of the SKYHOOK flights, in the early 1950s the ONR began Project ROCKOON, in which high-altitude balloons were used as a "first stage" for sounding rockets, providing an altitude boost.
 Most of the research conducted by this program was under the direction of Dr. James Van Allen of the University of Iowa.
 There were a total of 142 ROCKOON flights from 21 August 1952 to 8 November 1957.
 Four different sounding rocket configurations were used:

 The ROCKOONs were sea-launched from US Coast Guard and US Navy vessels over the Atlantic and Pacific, with the sounding rockets attaining a maximum altitude of about 91 kilometers (300,000 feet) during the flights.
 The US Air Force (USAF) also got into the ROCKOON business, launching six "Farside" rockets in 1957, using a four-stage solid-rocket booster to send an instrument payload to an altitude of thousands of kilometers.
-None of the flights were successful, however.
+However, for various reasons, the Farside flights obtained no useful data.